INMA and Google News Initiative launch content management system (CMS) selection tool for news publishers

 05 October 2023

-The International News Media Association (INMA) is a global community of market-leading news media companies reinventing how they engage audiences and grow revenue in a multi-platform environment.
-The INMA community consists of 16,000+ members at 850 media companies in 70+ countries and features strategic initiatives dedicated to digital subscriptions, data, and product.
+The International News Media Association (INMA) is a global community of market-leading news media companies reinventing how they engage audiences and grow revenue.
+The INMA community consists of more than 20,000 members at 900+ news media companies in 89 countries.
+INMA is the news media industry’s foremost ideas-sharing network with members connected via conferences, reports, Webinars, virtual meetings, an unparalleled archive of best practices, and strategic initiatives focused on digital subscriptions, smart data, product, advertising, newsrooms, and the publisher relationships with Big Tech.